Steam (service): Sales and distribution

-Curation impact
+Competition and curation impact

-The addition of Greenlight and Direct have accelerated the number of games present on the service, with almost 40% of the 19,000 games on Steam by the end of 2017 having been released in 2017.
-By the end of 2018, over 27,000 games had been released on Steam, and had reached over 34,000 by the end of 2019.
-More than 50,000 games were on the service as of February 2021.
-Prior to Greenlight, Valve saw about five new games published each week.
-Greenlight expanded this to about 70 per week, and which doubled to 180 per week following the introduction of Direct.
-The accessiblity of publishing games on digital storefronts like Steam since its launch has been described as key to the popularity of indie games.
-As these processes allow developers to publish games on Steam with minimal oversight from Valve, journalists have criticized Valve for lacking curation policies that make it difficult to find quality games among poorly produced games, aka "shovelware".
+The accessibility of publishing games on digital storefronts like Steam has been described as key to the popularity of indie games.
+As these processes allow developers to publish games on Steam with minimal oversight from Valve, journalists have criticized Valve for lacking curation policies that make it difficult to find quality games among poorly produced games, sometimes called "shovelware".

-Following the launch of Steam Direct, allowing games to be published without Valve's curation, members of the video game industry were split on Valve's hands-off approach.
-Some praised Valve in favoring to avoid trying to be a moral adjudicator of content and letting consumers decide what content they want to see, while others felt that this would encourage some developers to publish games on Steam that are purposely hateful or degenerate of some social classes, like LGBTQ, and that Valve's reliance on user filters and algorithms may not succeed in blocking undesirable content from certain users.
-Some further criticized the decision based on the financial gain from avoid blocking any game content, as Valve collects a cut from sales through Steam.
-The National Center on Sexual Exploitation denounced the policy for avoiding corporate and social responsibility "in light of the rise of sexual violence and exploitation games being hosted on Steam".
+Following the launch of Steam Direct, the video game industry was split on Valve's hands-off approach.
+Some praised Valve for favoring avoiding trying to be a moral adjudicator of content and letting consumers decide what content they want to see, while others felt that this would encourage developers to publish games that are purposely hateful, and that Valve's reliance on user-filters and algorithms may not succeed in blocking undesirable content.
+Some further criticized the decision based on the financial gain from avoiding blocking any game content, as Valve collects a cut from sales through Steam.
+In 2018 the National Center on Sexual Exploitation denounced the policy for avoiding corporate and social responsibility "in light of the rise of sexual violence and exploitation games being hosted on Steam".